3 Top Canadian Stocks to Buy Today

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

 Fool contributor Chris MacDonald has no position in any of the stocks mentioned.
-Tom Gardner owns shares of Shopify.
-The Motley Fool owns shares of and recommends Shopify and Shopify.
-The Motley Fool recommends FORTIS INC.
+The Motley Fool owns shares of and recommends ALIMENTATION COUCHE-TARD INC.